Sugar cookie icing recipe. Indeed, my exceptional Supreme Royal Icing wins over all of the other recipes hands down.

 Instead, what I do is if a customer asks for certain flavors, then I will make what they ask for.

-Click this link if you would like a good glaze for cookies instead of royal icing.
+Tap this link if you would like a good glaze recipe for cookies instead of royal icing.

 I make a double batch of royal icing each time.

-1-2 ounces of icing (varies on how much icing you prefer) is on average what we flood about a 3” cookie with.
+1-2 ounces of icing (varies on how much icing you prefer) is, on average, what we flood a 3” cookie with.

 The double batch floods about 5 ½ to 6 DZ cookies (66-72)